Perron–Frobenius theorem: Multiplicity one

 but that contradicts the existence of the positive eigenvector.

 Given r = 1, or A/r.
 Letting v be a Perron–Frobenius strictly positive eigenvector, so Av=v, then:

-So Ak∞ is bounded for all k.
+So ‖Ak‖∞ is bounded for all k.
 This gives another proof that there are no eigenvalues which have greater absolute value than Perron–Frobenius one.
-It also contradicts the existence of the Jordan cell for any eigenvalue which has absolute value equal to 1 (in particular for the Perron–Frobenius one), because existence of the Jordan cell implies that Ak∞ is unbounded.
+It also contradicts the existence of the Jordan block for any eigenvalue which has absolute value equal to 1 (in particular for the Perron–Frobenius one), because existence of the Jordan block implies that ‖Ak‖∞ is unbounded.
 For a two by two matrix: